kubermatic/docs/content/kubermatic/main/tutorials-howtos/metering/_index.en.md

  - container_cpu_usage_seconds_total
  - container_memory_working_set_bytes

+CPU values are converted to [milliCPU][k8s-meaning-of-cpu] Memory values are converted to [bytes][k8s-meaning-of-memory]

-These metrics are used to calculate an average value for the time of the report.
+Metrics are used to calculate an average value for the time period of the report.
-CPU values are converted to [milliCPU](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-cpu)
-Memory values are converted to [bytes](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-memory)

-Example:
-Report duration is 7 Days.
-Cluster A was running for 1 Day at 100% CPU utilisation and Cluster B for 3 Days at 50%.
-Cluster A: 1000 millicores / 7 = 142.857142857 millicores average
-Cluster B: 1500 millicores / 7 = 214.285714286 millicores average

 ### Accessing Reports
 While the reports will be stored in your S3-bucket, they can also be accessed from the dashboard.